 What made it compelling was this:

 - Hugo native support (build from source files)

 - Continous automated deployment of releases in reaction to repository updates

 I had to consider how I wanted to consume Amplify.
 After some thought, I settled on a parallel deployment with a custom domain of

 www.mesmontgomery.co.uk.
-This would allow me to compare with Firebase without load balancing in play.
+It would allow me to compare with Firebase without load balancing in play.
 Getting started was as simple as:

 I created a CodeCommit repository and populated the master branch with the current build files.
-The Hugo framework was detected automatically after connecting the branch.
-Default build settings were produced and a build was started.
+Amplify detected the Hugo framework automatically upon the branch connection.
+Amplify applied default build settings, and a build started.
 The application was available with an Amplify URL in the form

 https://master.generatedID.amplifyapp.com/.
 All in about 2 minutes.